-- Race - Races are split by ability A, B, C and D. A being the strongest and D the beginners.
-They will have various courses and lengths or you to test out your fitness.
+- Race - Races are split by ability A, B, C and D. A being the strongest and D being for beginners.
+They will have various courses and lengths for you to test out your fitness.

 - Group workouts - These are like the groups ride but are directed more towards structural intervals to get you moving.